 3. How are my medical, dental and health savings account (HSA) benefits reported on my IRS form W-2 Form?

+Please see the tax withholding information on the ISC website.
 (Note: Dental premiums are paid by the UW, not by UW employees)

 4. What medical, dental, and HSA costs must be included in the amount reported on the IRS form W-2?